-By restricting the monotonicity and differentiability of the dominating transformation, Theorem 1 provides the exact sufficient condition for one transformation dominating another by SSD.
-Compared with Theorem 5 of Levy (1992), Theorem 1 gives a revised dominance condition concerning SSD, so it can be viewed as an primary improvement of Theorem 5 in Levy (1992).
+Economics: The Open-Access, Open-Assessment E-Journal 12 (2018-1) By restricting the monotonicity and differentiability of the dominating transformation, Theorem 1 provides the exact sufficient condition for one transformation dominating another by SSD.
+Compared with Theorem 5 of Levy (1992), Theorem 1 gives a revised dominance condition concerning SSD, so it can be viewed as a primary improvement of Theorem 5 in Levy (1992).
 Furthermore, in the next paragraph we will prove that the FSD condition listed in Alleged Theorem 5 and the SSD condition listed in Theorem 1 can be weakened via complicated mathematics skill.
-4 Stochastic dominance criteria for general transformations Theorem 5 in Levy(1992) and Theorem 1 of this paper give the dominance condition under which one transformation dominates another by FSD and SSD.
+4 Stochastic dominance criteria for general transformations Theorem 5 in Levy (1992) and Theorem 1 of this paper give the dominance condition under which one transformation dominates another by FSD and SSD.
 In the following, we will prove that these conditions can be relaxed to a more general case.
 That is, the restrictions to the dominating transformation in Theorem 1 can be further relaxed.
 Theorem 2.
 Given a random variable X with the density f(x) and support in the interval [a,b], m(x) and n(x) are transformations defined on [a,b].
 Then we have (1) m(X) dominates n(X) by FSD if $(m(x) - n(x))f(x) \ge 0$ holds almost everywhere in [a,b], i.e., $S = \{x \in [a,b] | (m(x) - n(x))f(x) < 0\}$ is a set of measure zero.
-(2) If m(x) is increasing in [a,b], then m(X) dominates n(X) by SSD if $\int{a}^{x} \{m(t) - n(t)\} f(t) dt \ge 0$ for all x in [a,b].
+(2) If m(x) is increasing in [a,b], then m(X) dominates n(X) by SSD if $\int{x}^{x} \{m(t) - n(t)\} f(t) dt \ge 0$ for all x in [a,b].
 Proof.
 See Appendix B.

 Theorem 2 provides two dominance conditions under which one transformation dominates another by FSD or SSD for the most general transformations.
 Compared with Theorem 5 of Levy (1992), in Theorem 2(1) points are permitted to violate the dominance condition (1) only if they constitute a set of measure zero.
 So, Theorem 2(1) reduces the dominance condition for FSD in Theorem 5 of Levy (1992).
 Compared with Theorem 1, Theorem 2(2) only requires the dominating transformation to be increasing, and the property of differentiability is not necessary.
 Moreover, only the increasing property is considered in Theorem 2, and we can derive a similar conclusion if the dominating transformation is decreasing.
 Theorem 3.
 Given a random variable X with the density f(x) and support in the interval [a,b], m(x) and n(x) are transformations defined on [a,b].
-Suppose m(x) is decreasing in [a,b], then we have m(X) dominates n(X) by SSD if $\int{x}^{b} \{m(t) - n(t)\} f(t) dt \ge 0$ for all x in [a,b].
-Proof.
-See Appendix C.
+Suppose m(x) is decreasing in [a,b], then we have m(X) dominates n(X) by SSD if $\int_x^b \{m(t) - n(t)\} f(t) dt \ge 0$ for all x in [a,b].
+The proof of Theorem 3 is very similar to that of Theorem 2 and is therefore omitted.